 For the dressing:

-1 Shave the vegetables: Cut the vegetables into very thin slices using a Japanese mandolin (try to make longer, diagonal slices for the asparagus and carrots).
+Cut the vegetables into very thin slices using a Japanese mandoline (try to make longer, diagonal slices for the asparagus and carrots).
 Alternatively, use a chef’s knife or slice them in a food processor fitted with the slicer blade.
 Pile into a large bowl.

 Taste and add more salt and dressing if needed.
 You want your vegetables lightly coated, not swimming.